Subject Information

 Vision

-To equip pupils with skills for life and develop confident, discerning, informed, calculated risk takers who will become the influencers and wealth creators of the future.
+To equip pupils with skills for life and develop confident, discerning, informed, calculated risk takers who will become the innovators and creators of the future.

 Intent

 Key Stage 3: During KS3 pupils will follow a path that starts with building on existing knowledge and leads to the development of new skills, knowledge and confidence.
-In year 7 and 8 pupils will: gain and apply basic practical skills; understand key theoretical design principles and the iterative design process; use and apply CAD/CAM; learn how to work safely in a food preparation area and workshop environment; learn about the impact on the environment and society of materials, ingredients and processes used to create products; and develop their knowledge and understanding of ingredients and healthy eating.
+In year 7 and 8 pupils will: gain and apply basic practical skills; understand key theoretical design principles and the iterative design process; use and apply CAD/CAM; learn how to work safely in a food preparation area and workshop environment; learn about the impact on the environment and society of materials ingredients, skills and processes used to create products; and develop their knowledge and understanding of healthy eating.

 In year 9 pupils will further build on their skills and knowledge gained in years 7 and 8 and will now apply them to creating high quality products for a specific need or user.
 This encourages and promotes a more independent learning style.
 The projects are designed to build on prior knowledge giving pupils the chance to apply skills from previous projects whilst developing new skills.
 Each student will complete a minimum of three projects per year.

-The aim of the curriculum is to develop young people who are confident in applying: creativity; problem solving techniques; have a good understanding of the current situation regarding nutrition and environmental issues; and are discerning consumers of the future but have the skills and knowledge to make informed decisions.
+The aim of the curriculum is to develop young people who are confident in applying: creativity; problem solving techniques; have a good understanding of the current situation regarding nutrition and environmental issues; and are discerning consumers of the future with the skills and knowledge to make informed decisions.

 Key Stage 4: In KS4 the subject splits into two distinctive GCSE courses.
 The aim is to prepare pupils to apply existing skills confidently whilst developing an enquiring and independent mind-set in seeking out and applying new and more technically challenging knowledge.